help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 }));
 ```

 Profit.
-Now, we can forget about noise of child dependencies.
+Now, you can forget about noise of child dependencies.

 Nevertheless, if we count lines of mock declarations,
-we see that there are a lot of them, and looks like here might be dozens more for big
+we see that there are a lot of them,
+and looks like here might be dozens more for components with many dependencies from many modules.
-components.
-Also, what happens if someone deletes `AppSearchModule`
+Also, what happens if someone has deleted `AppSearchModule`
 from `AppBaseModule`?
 Does not look like the test will fail due to
 a missed dependency.